European Men's Handball Championship: History

-1990s
+1990–2000: Sweden domination

+Sweden national team with the first title, 1994.

 The first championship was held in Portugal in June 1994.
 The host nation had not managed to qualify for any World Championship thus far, and they finished 12th and last after losing all six games, including 21–38 to Romania in the 11th-place play-off.
 Sweden became the first European champion after defeating Russia by 34–21 in the final, Russia's heaviest loss in their international history.
 Both teams had gone through the tournament without loss, but Sweden's fast breaks became the key in the final; they scored 14 of their 34 goals on fast breaks.
 Swedish middle back Magnus Andersson was named the event's best player and Russian left back Vasily Kudinov was top scorer with 50 goals.

 Two years later, the championship moved to Spain, with the same format.
 This time, no team went through the group stage without giving up points, but Russia and Sweden were to face off once again; this time in the semi-final, and Russia got revenge with a 24–21 win in front of 650 spectators.
 In the other semi-final, the hosts beat Yugoslavia 27–23, before 7,500 spectators littered the arena in Sevilla to watch the hosts go down by one goal despite the efforts of Talant Dujshebaev, a Kyrgyz-born back player who had played for Russia in 1994 but who now turned out for Spain.
 Federal Republic of Yugoslavia participated for the first time and finished third.

 In 1998 the Championship was held in Italy, whose appearance at the 1997 World Championship was their first at the top level of international handball.
 Spain went through the first six matches of the tournament unbeaten, while their opponents Sweden had won the first four games before becoming the first team to lose to hosts Italy.
 However, in the final, Sweden were too strong and won by 25–23 after having led by 15–9 at half-time in front of 6,100 spectators in Bolzano.